CRAB: A Benchmark for Evaluating Curation of Retrieval-Augmented LLMs in Biomedicine: Introduction

-In this paper, we introduce the Biopharmaceuticals Retrieval-Augmented Generation Evaluation (BRAGE), a multilingual benchmark in English, French, German and Chinese.
-In detail, BRAGE is composed of open-ended queries, aiming to address two key issues of evaluation based on closed-ended queries: (1). predefined answers, which fails to evaluate the QRUC of LLMs; (2). quickly outdated, as the fast data evolution, some queries can be correctly answered only by the internal knowledge of LLMs.
-Specifically, the gold answers of open-ended queries are dependent on the augmented references: (a). the quality of the answer depends on the quality of the relevant content in the reference; (b). different LLMs may interpret the same reference differently.
-Therefore, LLMs are required to comprehensively comprehend the relationship between queries and augmented references, providing a more robust evaluation of \textbf{QRUC} in BRAGE.
-For augmented references, we apply LlamaIndex\footnote{\url{https://github.com/run-llama/llama_index}} as the retrieval method and utilize PubMed and search results from Google as data sources to fetch them.
+In this paper, we introduce \textbf{CRAB}, the multilingual benchmark for \textbf{C}uration of the \textbf{R}etrieval-\textbf{A}ugmented LLMs in \textbf{B}iomedicine, evaluating the curation ability of retrieval-augmented LLMs to distinguish and utilize references when answering biomedical queries, avaliable in English, French, German and Chinese.
+In detail, CRAB focuses on the open-ended queries, addressing two key issues of curation evaluation based on the closed-ended queries: (1). predefined answers: LLMs may be able to answer the query without augmented references; (2). inflexibility in updating evidence: biomedical research is continually evolving, and predefined answers may quickly become outdated.
+Moreover, open-ended queries in retrieval-augmented scenarios do not have standard answers, which is more conducive to focusing on the evaluation of curation.\ignore{the ground-truth answers of the open-ended queries can vary on the different augmented references: (a). the quality of the answer depends on the quality of the relevant references; (b). different LLMs may interpret the same reference differently.
+Therefore, CRAB can more focus on the curation evaluation.} For the augmented references, we apply LlamaIndex\footnote{\url{https://github.com/run-llama/llama_index}} as the retrieval method and utilize PubMed and search results from Google as data sources to fetch them.